xrdocs/cnbng/_tutorials/cnbng-cp-multiserver-baremetal-deployment-guide.md

 SMI Deployer Should be Preinstalled: We can either use Inception itself as SMI Deployer or deploy a separate cluster manager using Inception.
 Refer to Inception Server deployment guide or Cluster Manager Deployment Guide in tutorials.

+Further SMI Deployer/Cluster Manager can be deployed as a VM or on a baremetal server as well.
+Refer to "Demystifying inception, cluster manager and smi deployer".

 ***Note***: SMI Deployer requires access to CIMC for CNDP Cluster Deployment {: .notice--info}